moonbitlang/moonbit-course/course3/course_en.md

 ---

-# Dynamic Programming: Fibonacci Sequence
+# Solving Fibonacci Sequence with DP

 - Dynamic programming is applicable to this problem.
   - Duplicated subproblems: Both `fib(n + 1)` and `fib(n + 2)` require `fib(n)`.